axelor/open-platform-demo/README.md

     From the eclipse, import the projects using `File -> Import... -> General -> Existing Projects into Workspace` menu.
 In the import project wizard check the Search for nested projects so that all the submodules are also imported.

 You can also run the application inside eclipse using eclipse WTP tools.
-Create a tomcat8.5 server add the axelor-demo module and run the server.
+Create a tomcat8.5 server add the open-platform-demo module and run the server.